 To make a spoon puppet dress out of a dishcloth, or any piece of thick soft material, you simply cut a very small slit in the center of the cloth and slide the spoon handle in, pushing the cloth along until it’s at the height you desire.
 Depending on the type of cloth your dress may stay in place simply by sliding it on, if not you can add a dab of glue to hold it at the spot you choose.

-To make your spoon puppet a felt skirt, take a sheet of felt, cut a series of small slits long the one side and thread a piece of ribbon through it.
-Then you simple wrap the skirt around the spoon handle, pull the ribbon tight and tie a bow.
+To make your spoon puppet a felt skirt, take a sheet of felt, cut a series of small slits along the one side and thread a piece of ribbon through it.
+Then you simply wrap the skirt around the spoon handle, pull the ribbon tight and tie a bow.

 A couple of the characters had trousers cut out of foam sheets, or felt sheet, and glued in place.
 One had a body made out of a decorated toilet paper tube, because that’s what the five year old requested.
 As I mentioned, the sky’s the limit — there truly is no wrong answer when creating your own puppet monster creations.